sebmandal/Template-Express-Pug-Website/README.md

-#Simple login system with nodejs, express and jade
+#Simple login system with nodejs, express.js and pug.js
-Simple login system with nodejs, express and jade

 `npm i` to import modules.